akuklev/types-for-dummies/Introduction for mathematicians.md

 Type theory begins when one starts to take the notation seriously.
 In the simplest case, a type system is given by a collection of (formation) rules defining a certain grammar.
-Formation rules consist of a collection of premisses written above a horizontal line, and a result, written below the line.
+Formation rules define expression formers (written below a horizontal line) admissible under a number of premisses written above the line.
 Here is the definition of a notation for a magma: a set with a binary operation.
 ```
  a    b